mblitherland/litretro/README.md

     - Maybe another "hidden" or blocked state?
 Would be redundant
 - 47: Some partials like show_redirect have `retro: @retro` and there may be some other unnecessary things
 - 52: Update some gems, move version info to its own file
-- 53: Maybe do CSP headers because why not?
+- 54: Maybe do CSP headers because why not?
-- 54: ...
+- 55: ...

 ## Todoings

-- 48: If grouping is done after discussion the discussion posts on the child cards could appear to be lost.
-I'm not terribly sure wht, if anything, I should do about that

 ## Todones